 Snowflake is still my favorite Analytical Database since the beginning of 2018 but as I often present in my live training sessions and webinars, WITH GREAT POWER (practically unlimited compute scale) comes GREAT RESPONSIBILITY.
 In this article I’ll cover the TOP 3 Snowflake Cost Anti-patterns my Snowflake Cost Optimization team and I have come across after 3 years of analyzing hundreds of Snowflake Accounts.
 I cannot begin to state how you should either invest in a PART or FULL-TIME Snowflake DBA focused on cost and organization or if you do not have that financial luxury then use our automated Snowflake Cost Optimization Service – Snoptimizer.
 Its incredibly easy and low cost to setup Snoptimizer compared to having these anti-patterns manifest (which I know happens on too many Snowflake Accounts based on our review of hundreds of them).
-Maybe 97% of the time you will never run into trouble but if you don’t have cost guardrails like Resource Monitors enabled your Snowflake Cost Consumption Risk is really high and its honestly gross negligence as a data administration professional to allow this.
+If you do not have cost guardrails like Resource Monitors enabled your Snowflake Compute Consumption Risk is really high and its honestly gross negligence as a data administration professional to allow this.

 Let’s go through the TOP 3 Snowflake Cost Anti-patterns.